How to clean Clarks Desert Boots

 It’s ok if you see a small amount of water soaked into the leather.
 It shouldn’t be completely saturated, but if it’s a bit darker in one area, that’s fine.
 Your boot will dry out in a few hours.

 Use that same drying rag (or another rag) and apply leather balm.
-Our favorite leather balm is DaLuca Venetian.
+My favorite leather balm is DaLuca Venetian.

 It’ll darken the leather a little, but does a great job at restoring any lost oils and bringing the leather back to its former glory.